Keep calm. Carry on. Blitz it out. Dig for history. Death to the beaches.

 The 1940s are more real to Becky than her life, but when a friend moves back to town, she's forced to face the present.
 What happens when there’s no war left to fight?

-Commissioned by New Diorama Theatre.
+Commissioned and produced by New Diorama Theatre.

 Quotes & Reviews